ud-turkic/udtw25/index.md

 As a follow-up to the [2023 workshop in Istanbul](https://ud-turkic.github.io/udtw23/), this workshop aims to bring together researchers working on [Universal Dependencies](http://universaldependencies.github.io/docs/) (UD) treebanks for [Turkic languages](https://en.wikipedia.org/wiki/Turkic_languages).

-The workshop will be held as a half-day session at [SyntaxFest 2025](https://syntaxfest.github.io/syntaxfest25/) in Ljubljana on August 26, 2025.
+The workshop will be held in a hybrid format as a half-day session at [SyntaxFest 2025](https://syntaxfest.github.io/syntaxfest25/) in Ljubljana on August 26, 2025.
 We will also facilitate online participation.

+## Linguistic Fields & Languages

+**Linguistic Field(s):**

+- Computational Linguistics
+- General Linguistics
+- Text/Corpus Linguistics

+**Subject Language(s):**

+- Azerbaijani (aze)
+- Kazakh (kaz)
+- Kirghiz (kir)
+- Turkish (tur)
+- Uzbek (uzb)

+**Language Family:** Turkic

+## Call for Abstracts

+We invite submissions for short presentations (10 minutes) on topics concerning UD Turkic treebanks.
+The maintainers of existing treebanks, as well as those in the process of developing new ones, are strongly encouraged to present their work and discuss interesting or challenging annotation cases.

+If you are interested in participating in person and presenting your research in this workshop, please submit a short abstract (100 to 200 words) of your talk through the registration form (below) by **June 10, 2025**.

+The abstract should provide brief information about the treebank that you are maintaining or building, as well as the issues you would like to discuss in your presentation.
+Abstracts on other topics concerning the UD Turkic treebanks are also welcome.

 ## Focus Areas